umbraco/UmbracoDocs/Reference/Routing/custom-controllers.md

 ## Creating a custom controller

-### Example: hijacking route requests to a 'product' page
+### Example: Hijacking route requests to a 'product' page

 If the Umbraco site has 'product' pages created from a Document Type called 'Product Page' with alias 'productPage'.